pyyupsk/discord-stayonline/docs/render-deploy.md

 1. Wait for the service to start (shows "Live" in dashboard)
 2. Click the service URL (e.g., `https://discord-stayonline-xxxx.onrender.com`)
-3. If `API_KEY` is set, enter your API key to log in
+3. Enter your API key to log in
 4. Accept the TOS warning
 5. Configure your server connections